USING WEASNER'S MIGHTY ETX SITE

 Accessory Reviews

 The next portion on the ETX Site Home Page contains "badges", linked to useful sites, and awards the ETX Site has earned.
 Check them out.
-Next is the link to the ETX Site update notification service.
-If you want to be notified when the Site is updated, click this link and follow the instructions.
-This service is totally under my control and uses the email address that you enter.
-Finally, there are more badges and a Macintosh oriented astronomy mailing list.
+Finally, there are more links.

-I hope this page has been useful to you in helping you learn what information is available on this Mighty ETX Site and how to navigate it.
+I hope this Site Guide has been useful to you in helping you learn what information is available on this Mighty ETX Site and how to navigate it.

 Go back to my ETX Home Page.